blu/despiller/README.md

 As de-spilling is a very conservative optimisation technique, it could be applied to program binaries post compile.

 # limitations
-This proof of concept does not handle non-deterministic branch targets -- i.e. targets which cannot be computed via static analysis, e.g. targets of virtual calls.
+This proof of concept does not handle non-deterministic branch targets -- i.e. targets which cannot be computed via static analysis, e.g. targets of virtual or dispatch calls.